We don’t need Measure F in Vineyard Valley

 Further, owners evaluate folks that are financially challenged and assist where they can.
 If the RSO (Rent Stabilization Ordinance) that only pertains to Vineyard Valley is defeated, the owners will restart a means tested program to determine if such help is required.

-Both owners and residents are to be praised for their commitment, persistence, and strong partnership over the years, building, rebuilding, and maintaining our very unique community.
-Homeowners that fought fiercely and tirelessly for the Flood Wall is one example of this community spirit.
-The commitment and dedication to Vineyard Valley by so many is to be commended!
-The partnership between owners and residents is one of the most attractive features in the Park, although it is severely tested currently by the RSO issue which has strong proponents on each side.
+Both owners and residents are to be praised for their commitment, persistence, and strong partnership over the years, building, rebuilding, and maintaining our unique community.
+Homeowners who fought fiercely and tirelessly for the flood wall is one example of this community spirit.
+The commitment and dedication to Vineyard Valley by so many is to be commended.
+The partnership between owners and residents is one of the most attractive features in the Park, although it is severely tested currently by the RSO issue that has strong proponents on each side.
 It is my hope that we will return to that tradition of partnership, working with and cooperating with each other and the ownership once the issue is resolved by the election.

 Suzanne James